 On the top right of the screen is the trading panel.
 Which displays all the different trading pairs available on this platform.
 The search function can help find the cryptocurrency you want to trade.

-For example, I search the ‘doge’, an abbreviated version of the cryptocurrency Dogecoin called ticker.
+For example, I searched for the ‘doge’ crypto, an abbreviated version of the cryptocurrency Dogecoin called ticker.
 If you notice, there are some 5x or 3x next to the doge trading pairs.
 This means that you can trade five or three times leverage via margin leverage, which will amplify gain or losses.
 Wouldn’t be recommended to use this feature until you gain some experience and fully understand the risks.

 To find the ticker of the cryptocurrency you want to trade by visiting the CoinMarketCap site searching for it.
-The ticker will be displayed next to the cryptocurrency name.
+It will display the ticker next to the cryptocurrency name.